Jacqueline Garbanzo// Valle Central

 Jackie Garbanzo is one of Bean Voyage’s Care Fellows.
-She heard about the Care Fellowship program because she actually participated in Bean Voyage’s Women Care Training program that was launched last year.
-Jackie’s community zone is called Bustamante, which is located in the Central Valley—one of Costa Rica’s premier zones for producing fine quality coffee.
+Her community zone is called Bustamante, which is located in the Central Valley—one of Costa Rica’s premier zones for producing fine quality coffee.
 Tarrazu, perhaps the best-known region, lies on the opposite hill side of the valley.

 The meaning of coffee for Jacqueline:

 It is 6 pm and Jackie has just finished her work shift.
 She works as an accountant in San Jose and drives to and from her office every single day.
 She leaves her home at 4:30 am so she can go to the gym before work, which starts at 7 am.
 When she leaves in the morning, the sun has yet to come up, and when she returns home, the sun has already gone down.
 Jackie says she does not mind driving this far—it is better than living in the city.